Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 eCampus

-Part time Asynchronous online Delivered fully online with no scheduled classes.
-Seats available
+Delivered fully online with no scheduled classes.

 Admission requirements

-• High School Graduation Diploma or equivalent.
+• High School Graduation Diploma or equivalent

 • This program is open to applicants from Nova Scotia, Prince Edward Island and Newfoundland and Labrador provinces.

-• A valid Nova Scotia Class 5 driver's licence or equivalent.
+• A valid Nova Scotia Class 5 driver's licence or equivalent

 • Applicants who have not obtained an apprenticeship with a funeral home prior to beginning the program will be required to take part in a work/volunteer observation experience.
 Participation in a funeral home observation period under a licensed Funeral Director is required.
 Before applicants approach a funeral home to set up the work/volunteer observation experience, NSCC Admissions will provide the required documentation.

 • Applicants who have obtained an apprenticeship with a funeral home prior to beginning the program are required to submit a letter of recommendation from the funeral home in support of the application to NSCC Admissions.
-This letter should outline the applicant's work experience and participation at the funeral home and confirm that the applicant will serve his or her apprenticeship with that funeral home.
+This letter should outline the applicant's work experience and participation at the funeral home and confirm that the applicant will serve their apprenticeship with that funeral home.
 Apprentices must be registered with their provincial licensing board.

 Program requirements